This is a Furniture Buyer’s Guide to Leather Furniture.

-For high quality leathers, minor corrections are sometimes made but the leather is not considered corrected when the leather is sold.
-(Non-corrected leathers cost more.)
+For high-quality leathers, minor corrections are sometimes made, but the leather is not identified as being “corrected” when sold.

-Suede is not a corrected leather when referring to furniture.
+Suede (the bottom layer of the hide after the top grain has been removed) is not a corrected leather when referring to furniture.

 Although pigmented is usually used as synonymous with corrected, the term is also used to describe the coloring process for pure aniline (non-corrected) leathers.

->It is synonymous with what the furniture industry refers to as “split leather.”
+When leather accessories use the term “split leather,” it’s synonymous with what the furniture industry refers to as “Corrected leather.”

-Suede is a corrected leather when referring to accessories.
+Suede is a “corrected leather” when referring to accessories, but not to furniture.

 The difference between them is often described as aniline having no correction and semi-aniline having minor corrections, but that is not always the case